JayReding/pat/README.md

 **Current Features**
 - Handles creating historical baseline based on historical invoicing data.
 - Gives statatistical insights on whether a standard deviation approach may be appropriate.
 - Creates historical and preference-period weighted averages.
-This prevents small aberrant invoices from creating
+This prevents small aberrant invoices from creating skews in the data analysis.
 - Allows for custom ordinary course of business analysis, including presets for total range and 15 day range centered on the historical weighted average.
 - Indicates whether a "total range" approach for ordinary course of business may be inappropriate.
 - Calculates subsequent new value, including the interplay between ordinary course and new value defenses.
 - Saves state of each case so that OCB ranges and other settings are preserved.
+- Allows for analyzing the ordinary course by DSO (days an invoice is outstanding from the invoice date) or DPD (days an invoice is past due)
+- Basic user management and administration

 **Future Features**
-- User management and administration
 - Data entry tools
 - Integrations with other software.

 PAT is written in Python using the Dash library and should run on any platform that supports Python and Dash.

-(c)2026 Reding Law PLLC
+&copy;2026 Reding Law PLLC